 We show that the IRMCMC algorithm has convergence rate of order $O(n\inv)$.
 In particular, we also provide a simple example, for which the convergence rate has lower bound $1/n$.
-That is, one should not expect a rate superior to $O(n\inv)$ in general.
-We also show that for $m$-tuple IRMCMC (to be defined in section~\ref{sec:mIRMCMC}), the convergence rate is also within $O(n\inv)$.
-For the EE sampler, under some regularity conditions, we show that the rate of convergence is $O(n^{-1/2})$ in terms of a slightly weaker norm than the total variation distance.
-Our results are qualitative, in that the constants in the rates are not explicit.
-But they clarify what is known about these algorithms, and suggest in particular that longer burn-in should be selected for the EE sampler.
+We also show that for $m$-tuple IRMCMC algorithm (to be defined in section~\ref{sec:mIRMCMC}), the mixing time is within $O(n\inv(\log n)^{m-1})$.
+For the IT algorithm, under some regularity conditions, we show that the rate of convergence is $O(n^{-1/2})$ in terms of a slightly weaker norm than the total variation distance.
+These results do not automatically lead to a precise method for selecting burn-in periods, because the constants in the derived bounds are hard to compute in most practical cases.
+However, from a practical viewpoint, this analysis can be viewed as a cautionary tale, suggesting that AMCMC samplers based on auxiliary chains typically requires longer burn-in periods than standard, well-behaved MCMC samplers.

 The rest of the paper is organized as follows.
 The remaining of the introduction gives a general description of the algorithms considered in the paper and introduces some notation.
 Section~\ref{sec:IRMCMC} is devoted to IRMCMC algorithm.
-The convergence rate is established in Section~\ref{sec:IRMCMCrate}, and for multiple IRMCMC in Section~\ref{sec:mIRMCMC}.
-Section~\ref{sec:EE} is devoted to EE sampler.
-The convergence rate is established in Section~\ref{sec:EErate}.
-A remark on the connection to parallel tempering is provided in Section~\ref{sec:mEE}.
+The convergence rate is established in Section~\ref{sec:IRMCMCrate}, and for multiple IRMCMC algorithm in Section~\ref{sec:mIRMCMC}.
+Section~\ref{sec:EE} is devoted to IT algorithm.